vectorgrp/XCPlite/README.md

 ### Known issues

-- COPY_CAL_PAGE: CANape initialize RAM is executed only on the first calibration segment.
+- COPY_CAL_PAGE: CANape initialize RAM is executed only on the first memory segment.
 Workaround: always copy all segments.
 - CANape ignores segment numbers in A2L, if segment numbering starts with 1, SET_CAL_PAGE is executed on segment 0 and 1
 - GET_ID 5 (EPK) mode = 0x01 is ignored by CANape.
 Workaround: always provide EPK via upload.
-- CANape executes GET_SEGMENT_MODE multiple times on the last calibration segment before freeze request.
+- CANape executes GET_SEGMENT_MODE multiple times on the last memory segment before freeze request.
 - Address extension of memory segment is ignored by CANape.
-Workaround: using 0 for calibration segment relative addressing.
+Workaround: using 0 for segment relative addressing.
 - Request for unique address extension per DAQ list is ignored by CANape (DAQ_KEY_BYTE == DAQ_EXT_DAQ).
 Workaround: Store the address extension per ODT entry.
 - CANape < V24 does not support shared axis in typedefs or THIS. axis references.
 - Transport Layer counter mutex could be avoided with alternative counter mode, which is not default in CANape.